- Vibration depends on the engine speed.

 |

-Verify that vibration is caused by engine operation.
+Make sure that the vibration is caused by the engine.

 |